 The Tobacco Control Act, enacted on June 22, 2009, amended the Federal Food, Drug, & Cosmetic Act (FD&C Act) and provided FDA with the authority to regulate tobacco products (Pub.
 L. 111-31).
-Section 907 of the FD&C Act authorizes FDA to issue tobacco product standards that are appropriate for the protection of the public health, including provisions respecting the construction, components, ingredients, additives, constituents, including smoke constituents, and properties of the tobacco product (section 907(a)(3) and (a)(4)(B)(i) of the FD&C Act).
-Furthermore, section 907(a)(4)(A)(i) states that tobacco product standards shall include provisions that are appropriate for the protection of the public health, where appropriate, for nicotine yields.
-This includes the authority to issue a new product standard to establish a maximum level of nicotine in tobacco products pursuant to section 907(a)(3) and (4) and to amend or revoke an existing product standard pursuant to section 907(d)(4) of the FD&C Act.
-FDA hypothesizes that making combusted tobacco products minimally addictive or nonaddictive could increase the number of successful quit attempts among people who smoke who are seeking to quit and could potentially prevent people who experiment with combusted tobacco products from developing addiction and regularly using the products.
+Section 907 of the FD&C Act establishes certain product standards for tobacco products, in order to protect public health.
+The FD&C Act also gives FDA the authority to establish additional product standards through rulemaking as appropriate for the protection of public health (§ 907(c) and (d)), including a tobacco product standard on nicotine (§ 907(a)(4)), as long as levels are not reduced to zero (§ 907(d)(3)).
+FDA hypothesizes that making combusted tobacco products minimally addictive could increase the number of successful quit attempts by smokers seeking to quit and could potentially prevent experimenters from developing addiction and becoming regular smokers.
 To inform potential rulemaking, FDA evaluated the available scientific evidence relevant to a proposed nicotine tobacco product standard including its technical achievability and implementation, applicability of a reduced nicotine tobacco standard to all combusted products, possible individual and public health effects from enactment of a reduced nicotine tobacco product standard, as well as consumer knowledge, attitudes, perceptions, beliefs, and planned behavior regarding reduced nicotine tobacco products.

-Versar, Inc., an independent contractor, coordinated an external letter peer review of "The Science of a Nicotine Standard for Combusted Tobacco Products" document.
-The peer review was conducted for FDA's Center for Tobacco Products.
-For this peer review, six experts with expertise in at least one of the following fields: 1) behavioral science (e.g., addiction, pharmacology), 2) social science (e.g., health communication, harm perception); and 3) chemistry, agriculture, or genetics were selected as peer reviewers to answer five charge questions and to evaluate and provide written comments on FDA's "The Science of a Nicotine Standard for Combusted Tobacco Products" document.
+For this peer review, six experts with expertise in at least one of the following fields/disciplines: 1) behavioral science (e.g., addiction, pharmacology), 2) social science (e.g., health communication, harm perception); and 3) chemistry, agriculture, or genetics were selected as peer reviewers to answer five charge questions and to evaluate and provide written comments on FDA's "The Science of a Nicotine Standard for Combusted Tobacco Products" document.